PABannier/sparseglm/README.md

 strategy fails.
 For instance, the subdifferential of the L0.5-quasinorm penalty at 0 is the real-line, which makes the computation of the distance of the gradient of the datafit with respect to feature `Xj` useless since the distance is always 0.
 Therefore, the first criterion becomes uninformative and we need to rely on the second criterion.

+## How to contribute?

+Any contributions are welcome.
+Just look at the issues page.
+If you need any guidance, feel free to ping any moderator and they will be happy to help you.